Skip to main content

 QSL trackingQSL sent/received, eQSL sent/received, LoTW sent/received, QRZ logbook ID

-OrganizationFolder, labels, notes
+OrganizationFolder, notes

 Round-trip fidelityUnknown ADIF fields are preserved in a rawAdifFields map so re-exporting does not lose data from other programs